 Dental extractions are a very common procedure.
-At our dentist office in Katy, we have seen every kind of reason for requiring an oral extraction.
+At our dentist office in Energy Corridor, we have seen every kind of reason for requiring an oral extraction.
 These reasons can range from a weak tooth, problematic wisdom teeth, malocclusion, or advanced tooth decay.

 WHY EXTRACT A TOOTH